yannick-cw/poc_analyzer/README.md

 |  naive bayes, no sanitization | 52%  |

 ### Conclusion and algorithms used

-Important observations from these results for us where first of all, that our own naive bayes implementation was the best and fastest by far.
-This hast probably to do with the fact, that we could make use of parallel execution and fit the algorithm exactly to our problem.
+The most important observation from these results was, that our own naive bayes implementation was the best and fastest by far.
+This has probably to do with the fact, that we could make use of parallel execution and fit the algorithm exactly to our needs.

 One more interesting result was, that the model building process for support vector machines, j48 tree and SVM for text data took more than 12 hours.
 So we decided that they are not practically for our approach, because we want faster startup times.

-So performance wise and from the classification results we chose to use our naive bayes implementation, the bayes net, the k-nearest neighbors and the bayes multinomial for text data algorithms in our running project.
+In the end performance wise and by looking at the classification results we chose to use our naive bayes implementation, the bayes net, the k-nearest neighbors and the bayes multinomial for text data algorithms in our running project.